Introduction to āsanas, fitness and health.

 What is a kriya?

 Kriyas are dynamic exercises which increase flexibility of the body.
-Additionally, sūryanamaskāra and nauli fall under this category.
+Importantly, sūryanamaskāra and nauli fall under this category.

 Banda – this is a holding exercise.
 In fact, this exercise is far more complex than the above two types and focuses on smooth flow of prāṇa in and around that area of focus.
 For instance, uḍḍīyana falls into this classification.

 - You know your body best.
-Practice to the limit your body allows only.
+Only push to the limit that your body allows.
 As soon as there is discomfort, stop.

 - Before starting any āsana practice, consult a physician.
 Practice only to the limits recommended by your physician.

-- If you are new to Yogic physical culture, take the help of a certified master and instructor.
-The recommendations in this book are meant to enhance your awareness and knowledge.
+- If you are new to Yogic physical culture, do take the help of a certified master and instructor.
+The recommendations here are meant to enhance your awareness and knowledge.
 Ultimately, they cannot and do not replace professional expertise.

 Consequently, we have assumed that most people have normal health and have recommended āsanas which should be practiced regularly for overall health and fitness.